-Since I had already seen Bali anyway, this seemed like a great opportunity to see a new place!
+Since I had already been to Bali anyway, this seemed like a great opportunity to see a new place, and finally visit Borobudur!
 My favourite part of this Java trip was exploring the temples of Yogyakarta.

 Yogyakarta is both a city and a region in the island of Java in Indonesia.
 It has its own international airport so it can easily be reached by other cities in Indonesia or Asia.